AI Video Unnatural Physics: Why Things Fall Wrong (and How to Fix It)

 This is a workaround pros use even on platforms with good physics.

-Step 4: Shorten clips
+Step 4: Shorten the clip

 # Cap clip length